lsst-tstn/tstn-020/index.rst

 .. code-block:: python

-    await salobj.set_summary_state(ataos, salobj.State.STANDBY, configurationToApply='original-install')
+    await salobj.set_summary_state(ataos, salobj.State.STANDBY)

 8. Bring the CSC back to enabled state.
 No explicit specification of the configuration is necessary since the default is being selected.
+If a different label is used, the the ``configurationToApply`` parameter must be set in the command below.

 .. code-block:: python